creativescala/creative-scala/src/pages/fp/color-palette.md

 Fundamentally, a linear congruential generator is very similar to the hue manipulation we've just discussed.
 We can view `a` as a rotation around a circle with `m` elements.
 The constant `c` just acts as an offset to the rotation.
 Thus if `a` and `m` are coprime our generator will have a large period before the pattern starts to repeat.
 If the GCD is close to `m` the pattern will repeat after only a few numbers.

-The linear congruential generator will never output a number greater than `m`.
-A signed `Int` (32-bits), can represent numbers from -2147483648 to 2147483647, so the choice of `m` above won't  be able to represent the full range of `Ints`.
+A linear congruential generator will never output a number greater than `m`.
+A signed `Int` (32-bits), can represent numbers from -2147483648 to 2147483647, so the choice of `m` above means the output won't cover the full range of `Ints`.
 That's ok, as we're only inputing hues from 0 to 360, and we're converting the output to a number between 0 and 1.
+Since the maximum output of the linear congruential generator is `m`, we can simply divide by `m` to scale the output to be between 0 and 1.

+We can see that similar inputs to the linear congruential generator will still generate similar outputs, unless they happen to straddle a boundary around `m`.
+With the choice of constants above each degree of hue will result in a (8121 / 134456) = 0.06 = 6% change in output.
+A 360 degree change of hue will result in (8121 * 360 / 134456) = 21 periods.
+These numbers seem alright -- a one degree change of hue should give a perceptable change in output, and the period is short enough that moderate changes in hue will lead to widely different lightness and saturation.
+Of course the proof is in the result, so let's see what it looks like!
 </div>

-Choose some values `a`, `b`, and `c` and implement this.
-Pro-tip: use relatively prime numbers.
-Does it work well.
-(Scaling results to between 0 and 1.)
+Implement a lcg to transform hue to lightness and saturation (maybe we make one a rotation of the other).

 Compare to Scala's built-in hash functions.
 Do you see an appreciable difference?